getzlab/canine/pipeline_options.md

 * `gpu_type`: The [type of GPU](https://cloud.google.com/compute/pricing#gpus) to
 attach to compute nodes (default: No gpus)
 * `gpu_count`: The number of gpus to attach to each compute node (default: No gpus)
+* `controller_script`: Additional commands to run during setup of the SLURM controller node
+* `compute_script`: Additional commands to run during setup of the SLURM compute node image

 **Note:** The controller node will also act as an NFS server which shares the `/home` and `/apps` directories with the compute nodes.
 For this reason, the controller is